 Healthy, Safe and Productive Lives

-Using nail products and other products several times every day can pose a risk to your health.
-This information leaflet has been developed to provide practical advice to those working in the nail industry.
+This information leaflet has been developed to provide practical advice for employers and employees exposed to chemical products in the hairdressing industry.

 This is the fifth statement of strategy prepared by the Authority under the Safety, Health and Welfare at Work Act 2005.
 This strategy will be implemented in an Ireland that has returned to economic success, business growth and full employment.

 This is the first year for implementation of our new Strategy for the period 2019-2021.
 This affords us an opportunity to reset our programmes in order to meet our new strategic priorities and goals.

 For products placed on the Irish market post-Brexit, EU legislation will apply and Irish companies may have new or additional obligations arising from the UK departure.